Norman Schwarzkopf Jr.: Early life and education

 Norman Schwarzkopf was described by childhood friends as active and assertive, protective of his sisters and a skilled athlete.
 He spent his childhood attached to his father, who subsequently became the narrator for the Gang Busters radio program.
 When Norman Schwarzkopf was eight years old, his father returned to the military amid World War II.
 His continuous absence made home life difficult, particularly for his wife.
 As a 10-year-old cadet at Bordentown Military Institute, near Trenton, he posed for his official photograph wearing a stern expression because, as he said afterwards, "Some day when I become a general, I want people to know that I'm serious".

 In 1946, when Norman Schwarzkopf was 12, he moved with his father to Tehran, Iran.
 In Iran, he learned shooting, horseback riding, and hunting.
 Schwarzkopf developed a lifelong interest in Middle Eastern culture.
 The family moved to Geneva, Switzerland, in 1947, following a new military assignment for Herbert Schwarzkopf.
-The senior Schwarzkopf visited Italy, Heidelberg, Frankfurt, and Berlin, Germany during his military duties, and the younger Schwarzkopf accompanied him.
+The senior Schwarzkopf visited Italy, Heidelberg, Frankfurt, and Berlin, Germany, during his military duties, and the younger Schwarzkopf accompanied him.
 By 1951 he had returned to Iran briefly before returning to the United States.
 Herbert Schwarzkopf died in 1958.
 From a young age, Norman wanted to be a military officer, following his father's example.

 He attended the Community High School in Tehran, later the International School of Geneva, and briefly Frankfurt American High School in Frankfurt, Germany (1948–49), and Heidelberg American High School in Heidelberg, Germany (1949–50).
 He eventually graduated from Valley Forge Military Academy in 1952.
 (Note: In May 1989, he gave the commencement address at the Valley Forge Military Academy.)
 He was also a member of Mensa.
 Schwarzkopf graduated valedictorian out of his class of 150, and his IQ was alleged to have tested at 168.
 Schwarzkopf then attended the United States Military Academy where he played football, wrestled, sang and conducted the West Point Chapel choir.
 His large frame (6 ft 3 in in height and 240 lb in weight) was advantageous in athletics.

 In his plebe year, he was given the nickname "Schwarzie", the same as his father, and he was often pushed by older cadets to imitate his father's radio show as a traditional act of hazing.
 Schwarzkopf gained great respect for certain military leaders at West Point, notably Ulysses S. Grant, William Tecumseh Sherman and Creighton Abrams, believing them to be excellent commanders who nonetheless did not glorify war.
 He graduated 43rd of 480 in the class of 1956 with a Bachelor of Science degree.
-Later, Schwarzkopf earned a Masters of Engineering at the University of Southern California.
+Later, Schwarzkopf earned a Master of Engineering at the University of Southern California.
 (Note: Schwarzkopf's degree did not include a specific major, as was then common among West Point graduates, because he planned a career in the military and wanted a degree of freedom to choose its direction himself.)